 There are millions of choices out there in the world for you to pick from.
 Why create an inferior replicate of someone else’s dream when you can do something original that reflects you?

-Focus on the story of how or why you started a jelly company.
+Focus on the story of how or why you started your jam business.

 One jam maker (Girl Meets Dirt) talks about how she walked away from a Wall Street career and city life to head out west and moved to an island near Seattle.

 She started making the jam from heirloom fruit trees and using large copper pots for cooking the ingredients in.
 It’s a great story.
 You want to know more about her journey.

 Was it your grandmother’s recipe that got you started on your adventure?
 Talk about her and what inspired you.

 Feature what makes your jam different from other jams.